 From the architecture perspective, the solution is part of firmware which leverages Apple’s proprietary iAP2 protocol over USB.
 The solution is based on firmware of an existing USB mass storage device.

 Softeq’s team used the External Accessory Framework to develop a component that enables the app to communicate with iBridge.
-The team also implemented the SCSI commands level to interact with the firmware level, as well as ported the library implementing the FAT32 file system.
+The team also implemented the library that uses SCSI commands level to interact with the firmware level, as well as ported a 3d party library to work with the FAT32 file system.